-Hydrogen-Powered Vehicles from Bremen – why FAUN Has Chosen the Hanseatic CityInvesting in Bremen
+Hydrogen-Powered Vehicles from Bremen – how ENGINIUS is growing in BremenInvesting in Bremen

 It takes four weeks to transform a chassis into a hydrogen-powered truck.
-The truck is then taken to the construction plant in Osterholz-Scharmbeck or to other manufacturers.
-"The Weserpark shopping centre, with its own hydrogen filling station, is just a few hundred metres away.
-This is very practical for us, for filling the trucks for the first time and was a plus point for our decision to come to Bremen", Hermanspann says.
+The truck is then taken to the FAUN construction plant in Osterholz-Scharmbeck or to other manufacturers.
+"There is a hydrogen fuelling point just a few hundred meters from here, close to the Weserpark Shopping Centre.
+This is of course very practical for us, for filling the trucks for the first time and was a plus point for our decision to come to Bremen", says Baumeister.

 Bremen in demand as a development site

 100 people are already employed at the plant.
 In addition to technical specialists who can perform the installation, there are also engineers working on developing the technology even further.
 Baumeister believes that production and development are closely intertwined.
 In this respect, Bremen could lead the field as a high-tech location.
 "We feel very much at home in this region.
 Attracting new specialist staff is increasingly becoming a challenge for many companies.
 Being in Bremen and its surroundings makes us attractive when it comes to engaging new technical staff", continues the Managing Director.

 For this reason, he is set on growing the business in the North.
 By 2027, the company plans to hire 900 people.
 "We are always looking for new staff – that is a very important factor in our ability to succeed in future", he adds.

 The positive points of the new Bremen site include its proximity to the motorway and to major automotive component suppliers in, for example, the Bremen Hansalinie Industrial Estate, a location which has a number of complementary benefits.
 An excellent working relationship with Bremeninvest was also a decisive factor.
 Bremeninvest provided services and consultation support throughout the entire relocation process.

 Bremen: the ideal location for a growing hydrogen economy